top of page

 Following the FIA World Motorsport Council meeting in October, Formula E has introduced several key updates to its sporting regulations and race format.

-The Qualifying format has been refined, with shorter 10-minute group stages and revised duel timings designed to make sessions faster and more competitive.
-Meanwhile, ATTACK MODE, a staple of Formula E’s strategy-based racing, has been updated to maintain unpredictability, introducing flexibility for races with or without PIT BOOST activations.
+Meanwhile, ATTACK MODE, a staple of Formula E’s strategy-based racing, has been updated.
+This update maintains unpredictability and introduces flexibility for races with or without PIT BOOST activations.

 The Return of Formula E’s Women’s Test